TheoreticalEcosystemEcology/coocNotInteract/README.md

 ```R
 scr_arg1()
 ```
-If you want to execute all the entire set of argument, use
+If you want to execute the entire analysis (for all arguments), use

 ```R
 pipeline()